arungudelli/angularjswiki/content/en/material/menu/index.md

 To add click events to mat menu item, we can use built in click event method.

-In the above example, I have created a method called `selectMenuItem` and bind it to the mat-menu-item click event.
+In the above example, I have created a method called `clickMenuItem` and bind it to the mat-menu-item click event.

 ```
-selectMenuItem(menuItem : MatMenuListItem){
+clickMenuItem(menuItem : MatMenuListItem){
      console.log(menuItem);
      this.selectedMenu = menuItem.menuLinkText;
 }